Homebrew/legacy-homebrew/README.md

 6. DIY package installation
     MacPorts doesn't support the beta version?
 Need an older version?
 Need custom compile flags?
-The Homebrew toolchain is carefully segregated so you can build stuff by hand but still end up with package management.
+The Homebrew tool-chain is carefully segregated so you can build stuff by hand but still end up with package management.

-    Just install to the Cellar and then call brew ln to symlink that installation into your PATH, eg.
+    Just install to the Cellar and then call brew link to symlink that installation into your PATH, eg.

         ./configure --prefix=/usr/local/Cellar/wget/1.10